OceanParcels/Parcels/parcels/numba/README.md

 A significant limitation is that Numba can only use a very limited set of libraries, mostly numpy.
 Anything else has to be done outside of `nopython` (JITed) mode.
 This limitation is of course also applied then to all user kernels.

+User kernels in the Numba implementation need to always return some kind of status code.
+This is necessary, because otherwise Numba segfaults.
+This obviously is not very nice or informative for the user, and probably we cannot prevent it unless we manually parse the code somehow.

+The field access has to always be with the same number of arguments: `field.UV[particle]` is not possible to be implemented, because of how Numba works.

+It is relatively difficult to find solutions to issues with numba online, because documentation is sometimes a little sparse, and there is not that many people using `jitclass` that a lot of SO questions exist.

 ## Implementation details